wireapp/ansible-cassandra/README.md

 > extensive testing on OpenJDK 8 starting with DSE 6.0.3.
 This change is due to the
 > end of public updates for Oracle JRE/JDK 8.)

-It seems OpenJDK is the more future-proof thing to use.
+It seems OpenJDK is the more future-proof JVM to use.
+This role is tested using openjdk.

 ## Development setup